olimorris/onedarkpro.nvim/README.md

 ### Configuring semantic tokens

-> ‼️ Semantic tokens are only available in Neovim 0.9+ and with selected LSP servers
+> :bangbang: Semantic tokens are only available in Neovim 0.9+ and with selected LSP servers

 <img src="https://user-images.githubusercontent.com/9512444/211270743-98db1a1c-43c7-4a2d-b231-de18d9385eff.png"
 alt="Semantic Tokens" />